Donald Trump: From Entrepreneur to U.S. President

 Bad times forced Trump to relinquish his new airline, Trump Shuttle, and to sell off his largest Manhattan real estate parcel.
 He did, however, oversee the construction of the buildings placed on the site, in exchange for a cash fee and a portion of future profits.
 By 1994, Trump had repaid much of his personal debt and some of the $3.5 billion in business debt.
 But the rollercoaster continued.
 In November 2004, Trump Hotels & Casino Resorts filed for Chapter 11 but emerged from it in May 2005.
 Eventually, his primary financial involvement in many of these properties was in licensing the Trump name.

 Nicknamed “The Donald,” Trump is well-known for his flamboyant personality.
 He is a proven master at commanding media exposure.
 His admirers cite how he stands out from the others and he speaks his mind.
-He criticizes others publicly and exploits his “know it all” intellect.
+He criticizes others publicly and exploits his “know it all” persona.
 He is a consummate self-promoter who understands the power of branding.
 The name "Trump" always appears in the name of his buildings.

 Trump was host and producer of NBC’s reality series The Apprentice, where several lucky candidates fight to become part of his organization.
 Each week, one contestant is asked by Trump to leave with the now-familiar, "You're fired!"
 (Trump has filed a trademark claim on the phrase).
 Trump was paid a mere $50,000 per episode for the first season but eventually commanded a reported $3 million per episode.